 Published on: September 4th, 2018

 In August, the Centrum Creative Writers won First Place for Cooperative Writing in a state competition sponsored by LeadingAge, a nonprofit association representing more than 400 long-term care organizations.
 The writers live at the Centrum, Willow Brook Christian Village’s assisted living center.
 They enjoyed collaborating to record their stories.
-Here we . . .
+Here we feature three more of . . .
 Read More

 Published on: August 14th, 2018